 Pleasantly aromatic bay leaf or bay-laurel is one of the well-recognized culinary leaf-spices in use since the earliest times.
-In the legends, bay laurel is deemed as the tree of the Sun god, under the celestial sign of Leo.
+In the legends, bay laurel is depicted as the tree of the Sun god, under the celestial sign of Leo.

 Botanically, bay tree belongs to the family of Lauraceae, in the genus; Laurus.
 It is thought to have originated in Asia Minor region, from where it distributed to all over the Mediterranean region and other parts of Asia.